codepath/android_guides/Genymotion-2.0-Emulators-with-Google-App-support.md

 ### Installing Genymotion

 [Genymotion](http://www.genymotion.com/) is an incredibly fast, memory-efficient VM that runs the Android OS in a more accurate manner than even the official emulator.
 Many Android developers do all their device testing using this emulator especially when Google Play services is concerned.
+In addition, the official Android emulator is plagued with a lot of bugs (i.e. intermittent network loss) that Genymotion is usually a far more reliable option.

 To setup your genymotion emulator [sign up](https://cloud.genymotion.com/page/customer/login/?next=/) and follow the [installation guide](https://cloud.genymotion.com/page/doc/):